 For instance, for a company dealing in manufacturing furniture, items such as wood, screws, hinges, labor, glass, and paint would make up COGS.
 On the other hand, costs such as shipping and marketing the furniture must not come under COGS.

 Calculating the cost of goods sold is important to the company as it is a measure of the real cost of producing a product.
 Specifically, COGS helps the company will in determining the following items:

-COGS give the company a good idea of the cost of the product.
-So, using this, the company can easily take a decision regarding the selling price of the product.
+COGS gives the company a good idea of the cost of the product.
+So, using this, the company can easily make a decision regarding the selling price of the product.
 A company can use the COGS and the profit margin together to set the price of the product.
 For example, if the cost of goods sold is $10, then the selling price would have to be higher than this.

 COGS also help creditors and investors to arrive at the gross margin of the business and understand the portion of revenue that a company can use to cover the operating expenses.
 COGS comes in the income statement after recording the total revenue for the year.
 To arrive at the gross margin, we subtract the cost of goods sold from the total revenue.

 Together, both pricing and gross profit help the management to assess the efficiency of the company in controlling the payroll and the purchase cost.

 Cost of Goods Sold Formula

 One can calculate the Cost of Goods Sold by adding the purchases to the opening inventory and subtracting the closing inventory for the period.